-The policies outlined in this section apply to all pupils with SEND, whether or not they have EHC Plans.
+The policies outlined in this section apply to all pupils with SEN, whether or not they have EHC Plans.

 - 1. The school closely monitors the progress of all pupils, including those with special educational needs.
 The effectiveness of the provision for these pupils is evaluated by ensuring that they make adequate progress.
 This is reviewed termly by class teachers in collaboration with parents, the SENDCo and the pupils themselves. - 2.
 SEND Pupils who receive support that is additional to or different from their peers are assessed on a termly basis in all their subjects in line with the whole school policy on assessment.
 In addition, these pupils may be assessed using more refined tools to evaluate levels of progress in areas of specific difficulty. - 3.
 The approach used to teach pupils with special educational needs varies from individual to individual and is dependent upon the need of the particular child.
 Three main approaches are used at St. George's Primary School: - a.
 In class support, where a teaching assistant may support one or more children to understand the content of the lesson. - b.
 Small group withdrawal, where a member of staff may deliver a short term literacy, numeracy or other intervention to a small group of pupils - c.
 One to one withdrawal, where there may be a targeted support in their area of need. - d.
 For those pupils who are particularly vulnerable the School runs a Nurture Group.
-The school is supported by special settings to ensure the curriculum and provision in the Nurture Group adequately meets the needs of the children.
-The Nurture Group is split into two distinct groups:
+These pupils study a mathematics and English programme tailored to their level of need.
+In addition these pupils may also access social and emotional programmes; speech and language work; fine and/or gross motor development and life skills work.

-- i.
-Pupils with moderate learning difficulty: these pupils have a blended learning approach spending the morning in the Nurture Group and the afternoon in their class.
-They study a mathematics and English programme tailored to their level of need.
-In addition these pupils may also access social and emotional programmes; speech and language work; fine and/or gross motor development and life skills work. - ii.
-Pupils with severe and complex learning difficulty: these pupils spend the whole day in the Nurture Group as their needs cannot be met in a mainstream classroom.
-They have an engagement curriculum focusing on the development of language and communication. - 4.
-We have a sensory room where children can spend time to support regulation or meet sensory needs. - 5.
-A variety of after-school clubs, covering a variety of activities, run throughout the school year.
-All pupils, regardless of SEND status, are encouraged to participate in these activities. - 6.
-The intervention groups running in school are, , RWI Fast Track Tutoring, Lexia, Write From the Start, Lego Therapy, Social Skills and Friendship Groups. - 7.
-A variety of inclusion sports activities are held throughout the school year and pupils with special educational needs are encouraged to participate.
-Such pupils also take part in regular extra-curricular activities, for example school productions. - 8.
+- 4. A variety of after-school clubs, covering a variety of activities, run throughout the school year.
+All pupils, regardless of SEND status, are encouraged to participate in these activities. - 5.
+The intervention groups running in school are, Numbersense, RWI Fast Track Tutoring, Lexia, Write From the Start, SaLT 1;1, Lego Therapy, Social Skills and Friendship Groups. - 6.
+Our sports and enhancement provision is inclusive and we ensure that every child regardless of need is able to participate.
+All SEND children take part in the annual Sports Day, performances at NAPA, the Year 6 residential as well as weekly PE, dance and gymnastics lessons. - 7.
 Additional support is provided for pupils requiring emotional and social development in the form of social skills and friendship groups.
 The school's Emotional Wellbeing Practitioner also provides bespoke support for pupils' emotional welfare on an individual needs basis.